openSUSE/GeekoBits/README.md

 Improvements to model, to make it more aligned with the [geeko mascot](https://github.com/openSUSE/artwork/blob/master/logos/official/geeko-color.svg).
 Specifically tail and head.

-And the most wanted at the moment is the GCODE!!!
+And the most wanted at the moment is ready-to-print stl (including supports etc) or at least a GCODE.